spgreen/eduroam-freeradius-docker/README.md

 		nastype = other
 		}

-2) Save and exit.
+Save and exit.

-3) Run the build_eduroamFreeRADIUS.sh script to rebuild the FreeRADIUS Docker image.
+3) Run build_eduroamFreeRADIUS.sh to rebuild the FreeRADIUS Docker image with your newly added configurations.

 	># ./build_eduroamFreeRADIUS.sh

-4) Run the restart_eduroamFreeRADIUS.sh script which will start the Docker container using your newly built Docker image with the new configurations.
+4) Run  restart_eduroamFreeRADIUS.sh  to start the Docker container using your newly built Docker image.

 	># ./restart_eduroamFreeRADIUS.sh